StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/delete-a-case-template.md

 <!-- md:permission `manageCaseTemplate` -->

-This topic provides step-by-step instructions for deleting a [case template](about-case-templates.md) in TheHive.
+Delete a [case template](about-case-templates.md) in TheHive when it's no longer needed.

 <h2>Procedure</h2>